-What cool fanworks have you seen lately?
-Write about them in Fanlore!
+What do you think exploring fandoms can teach people?
+Write about it in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a roundup post, and inclusion of a link doesn't mean that it is endorsed by the OTW.